Ravi Rampaul: Injury problems

 Rampaul was selected in a 13-man squad to play the first home Test against Bangladesh, but was not selected to play, and one month later, he was struck with injury.
-He had played three matches during the 2004 NatWest Series, recording his best ODI figures with two wickets, Geraint Jones and Andrew Strauss, for 34 in a seven-wicket win over England, but due to a shin injury he took no further part in the series, and flew home before the Test matches.
+He had played three matches during the 2004 NatWest Series.
+He later picked up two wickets, Geraint Jones and Andrew Strauss, for 34 in a seven-wicket win over England.
+However due to a shin injury he took no further part in the series, and flew home before the Test matches.

 Rampaul returned to cricket when he turned up in Trinidad league cricket in February 2005, and represented Trinidad and Tobago again during the 2005–06 KFC Cup in October, where he played four matches and was Trinidad and Tobago's leading wicket-taker along with Samuel Badree.
 However, Rampaul sustained a leg injury, and did not play any games during the first-class Carib Beer Series, which his team won.

 Return from injury

 In July 2006, Rampaul was awarded a cricket scholarship by the Australian High Commissioner to Trinidad and Tobago, and attended coaching sessions in Australia.

 Rampaul became Ireland's overseas player for the 2008 Friends Provident Trophy.
 He helped them win their first FP Trophy game for two years against Warwickshire.
 In six matches for Ireland Rampaul took 10 wickets at an average of 28.70, with best bowling figures of 3/40.

 Pakistan toured the West Indies in April and May 2011 for a T20I, five ODIs, and two Tests.
 Osman Samiuddin remarked that during the Tests Rampaul "ran in precisely with the enthusiasm of a man unable to believe how his career has suddenly soared, racing in so the dream doesn't suddenly end".
-Rampaul was the West Indies leading wicket-taker in the series, with eleven dismissals from two Tests.
+Rampaul was the West Indies leading wicket-taker in the two test series, with eleven dismissals at an average of 20.90.
 India began a tour of the West Indies in June.
 Rampaul was fined 10 per cent of his match fee for the first Test for questioning the umpire's decision when he was given out.
-He managed ten wickets in the three-match series while conceding 249 runs.
+He eventually earned ten wickets in the three-match test series at an average of 24.90.

 A shoulder injury in March prevented Rampaul from playing domestic cricket for Trinidad and Tobago; a bout of dengue fever the same month prevented him from playing in the ODI series against Australia.
 He began club cricket towards the end of the month and hoped to represent Trinidad and Tobago to prove his fitness to the national selectors.
 At last Rampaul was included in the team for the third and final Test after an injury to fellow fast bowler Fidel Edwards.

 In September 2021, Rampaul was named in the West Indies' squad for the 2021 ICC Men's T20 World Cup.